paxtonsc/paxtonsc.github.io/_adventures/2024-07-04-ptarmigan-traverse.md

 ![Up to Cascade Pass](/images/2024-07-ptarmigan/2024-07-ptarmigan4533.JPG)

-With two days off work for July 4th, Mary and I decided to backpack the Ptarmigan traverse, a route our friend Wyatt Mullen [recommended]](https://wyattmullen.com/adventures/20220819-ptarmigan-traverse).
+With two days off work for July 4th, Mary and I decided to backpack the Ptarmigan traverse, a route our friend Wyatt Mullen [recommended](https://wyattmullen.com/adventures/20220819-ptarmigan-traverse).

 We departed at 5:30 AM on Thursday morning from our house in Seattle and drove two hours to drop bikes at the Downey Creek Trailhead (the route is a point-to-point, and it was my brilliant idea to turn it into a loop with our bikes).
 Then we drove another 2 hours to the El Dorado Trailhead which is currently as far as the Cascade Pass Road is open due to spring mud slides.

 ![Less easy walking.](/images/2024-07-ptarmigan/2024-07-ptarmigan4534.JPG){:width="100%"}

+The first couple of miles up to Cascade Pass was easy walking.
 Once we departed from the trail the travel became a little more exciting.
 Mary hasn't spend a ton of time walking on steep snow, and was a little nervous about the traverses across slopes ranging from 30-35 degrees.

 ![Camp night 1.](/images/2024-07-ptarmigan/2024-07-ptarmigan4592.JPG)